Matissoss/pasm/docs/error-spec.md

 #### description

-This error is provoked when using "avx-512 mnemonic modifier" on instruction that does not support that.
+This error is provoked, when you try to use root node, when you are not inside root (or vice versa).

 #### example

+Let's take for an example: `.define` directive.

 ```
+align 10 ; invalid, align cannot be used in root
+define name 10 ; correct
+_start:
-add:k2 ; e[015]
+    define name 10 ; e[015]
 ```

 ### e016